 British Seahorse Survey

-The British Seahorse Survey (BSS) was set up in 1994 by The Seahorse trust founder Neil Garrick-Maidment and is the longest running continuous survey of its kind in the world and it would not be possible without the input of so many volunteers.
+The British Seahorse Survey (BSS) was set up in 1994 by The Seahorse Trust founder Neil Garrick-Maidment and is the longest-running continuous survey of its kind in the world it would not be possible without the input of so many volunteers.

 The sightings from the survey are fed into the World Seahorse Database (WSD), the only one of its kind in the UK and, as a result of this survey, we achieved full protection for both British seahorse species..